anydotcrypto/docs.any.sender/README.md

    const transactionReceipt = await relayReceipt.wait();
    ```

-For more details see the [client documentation and walkthrough](./docs/client/)
+For more information, check out the [client libraries](./README.md#try-it-out) that we support.

 ## Further reading & In-depth docs